 Robin van Persie helped Holland record their 13th consecutive World Cup qualifying victory following a 3-0 win over Estonia, while Javier Hernandez netted twice in Mexico's 2-2 draw with Honduras.

-The best Manchester United goal came from Ashley Young, who scored the pick of the bunch during England's 8-0 thrashing of San Marino.
+The best Manchester United goal came from Ashley Young, who scored the pick of the England bunch, during the Three Lions' 8-0 thrashing of San Marino.

 Arsenal's Olivier Giroud opened the scoring for France in their comfortable 3-1 victory over Georgia in Paris to keep them top of Group I, while Aaron Ramsey netted a penalty as Wales beat Scotland 2-1 at Hampden Park.